migrmez/FakeNewsDetectionML/README.md

 This project could be practically used by any media company to automatically predict whether the circulating news is fake or not.
 The process could be done automatically without having humans manually review thousands of news related articles.

-Understand the Problem Statement and business case Import libraries and datasets
+-Understand the Problem Statement and business case -Import libraries and datasets
-Perform Exploratory Data Analysis
+-Perform Exploratory Data Analysis
-Perform Data Cleaning
+-Perform Data Cleaning
-Visualize the cleaned data
+-Visualize the cleaned data
-Prepare the data by tokenizing and padding
-Understand the theory and intuition behind Recurrent Neural Networks Understand the theory and intuition behind LSTM
-Build and train the model
+-Prepare the data by tokenizing and padding -Understand the theory and intuition behind Recurrent Neural Networks -Understand the theory and intuition behind LSTM -Build and train the model
-Assess trained model performance
+-Assess trained model performance

 Course Certificate: https://www.coursera.org/account/accomplishments/verify/SUG4RW9MWHYJ